Blog

 When should I apply?

 Application deadlines are typically July 15 for winter semester and January 15 for summer semester.
-International applicants applying through uni-assist should apply 4–6 weeks earlier.
+International applicants applying through uni-assist should apply 4 to 6 weeks earlier.

 Top Universities